Engaging in Writing

 Teaching with Writing: A Conversation Series

-Join CTLT Writing Instruction Specialist Dianna Winslow for these informal lunchtime Zoom conversations to pick up some handy ideas for using writing in any class you teach.
+Look for these sessions in the CTLT newsletter throughout the academic year.
+Join CTLT Writing Instruction Specialist Dianna Winslow for one or more of these informal lunchtime Zoom conversations to pick up some handy ideas for using writing in any class you teach.
 Lunching while meeting is encouraged.

-- May 25, "Giving Helpful Formative Feedback to Students’ Writing"
+- "Giving Helpful Formative Feedback to Students’ Writing."
+(Sessions handout on responding to student writing)

-These discussions are grounded in written communication scholarship that confirms writing as an excellent tool for students to learn, reflect on, and apply course concepts, understand how specific disciplinary writing conventions work, develop the ability to transfer their knowledge from one learning context to another, and communicate disciplinary knowledge with non-disciplinary audiences.
+These discussions are grounded in written communication scholarship, which confirms writing as an excellent tool for students to learn, reflect on, and apply course concepts, understand how specific disciplinary writing conventions work, develop the ability to transfer their knowledge from one learning context to another, and communicate disciplinary knowledge with non-disciplinary audiences.

 Assignment and Assessment Design to Promote Academic Integrity